Introduction

 Main readings

-• Bewley (2004) – This survey explains how wages are set, why wages are rigid, and in particular why wages do not fall more in recessions.
-It argues that firms avoids pay cuts because they damage morale, which eventually reduces productivity, increases turnover, and complicates recruiting.
+- Bewley (2004) – This survey explains how wages are set, why wages are rigid, and in particular why wages do not fall in recessions.
+It finds that firms avoid pay cuts because cuts damage morale and therefore reduce productivity, increase turnover, and complicate recruiting.

-• Haefke, Sonntag, Van Rens (2013) – This paper estimates that real wages for new hires are somewhat rigid.
-The elasticity of real wages with respect to productivity is in the 0.7–0.8 range, so strictly less than 1.
+- Haefke, Sonntag, and Van Rens (2013) – This paper estimates that the real wages of new hires are somewhat rigid.
+The elasticity of real wages with respect to productivity is between 0.7 and 0.8, so less than 1.

 Additional readings

-• Dickens et al (2007) – This paper reviews international evidence of wage rigidity.
+- Dickens et al (2007) – This paper provides international evidence of wage rigidity.

 Practice material